Bruce Springsteen in Boston 4/21/09

 Half the band left the stage in the darkness while Roy and Charlie dueted for a theme that sounded vaguely familiar.
 Wait, isn’t that…yup, it was the classic “Chariots of Fire” opening notes, leading into Bruce’s recent update on sporting redemption, “The Wrestler.”
 Bruce came to the microphone, standing motionless in the spotlight as he sang the Oscar-snubbed tune.
 An emotional highlight of the night, the heartbreaking lyrics about a man who “always leaves with less than I had before” as he tries to entertain a dwindling fanbase punch you in the gut harder than Randy “The Ram” himself.

 Another new tune, “Kingdom of Days” seemed downright stagnant by comparison, Nils’ effortless slide guitar not enough to break this mid-tempo romance out of boredom.
-A casualty of trying to bring the pop sounds to a live band setting, “Kingdom” didn’t even effectively utilize the backing singers there
+A casualty of trying to bring the pop sounds to a live band setting, “Kingdom” didn’t even effectively utilize the backing singers there to add depth, relying instead on lyrics far too weak to sustain interest.
+A fine song on record, live this proved the ideal opportunity for a pee/beer break.

 He stayed on for a couple more new-ish ones, adding vitality back to “Lonesome Day” and helping reignite a spark inside “The Rising”’s message of hope and inspiration.
 Sure, he may have gotten the position because of his last name, but that doesn’t mean he doesn’t deserve to be the next (temporary) E Street drummer and the band, looking on approvingly, clearly agreed.

-e on and the audience, expectedly, went ballistic.
+For his final showing, he thumped the bass drum intro to “Born to Run” as the house lights came on and the audience, expectedly, went ballistic.
 I challenged and concert-goer to find a more passionate concert experience than the crowd during “Born to Run” night after night.
 Some dances, some jumped, some clapped, some fist-pumped, but all screamed their heart out to each and every word as if they’d never scream again.
 Bruce milked it with false endings, wandering to the front of the stage and even letting some lucky fans strum his guitar while the band mugged on.
 Clarence’s classic solo got a roar of approval that didn’t subside through the tune’s end, the band’s bows, and the wait for the encore.

 The mood changed considerably when the band returned, lined up at the front of the stage to Bruce’s intro of “This is a song written in 1855 by Stephen Foster.”
 That song was “Hard Times,” as finally used the backing singers to their full potential as they helped the band blast through the a cappella-driven gospel that shook the bones and rattled the soul.
 The sound of pain and joy rolled into one, their blaring delivery whether with band or without (it went back and forth) felt like a release for the thousands in the crowd feeling the pressure on their wallets, their jobs, their families.
 It told them they weren’t alone, that if nothing else they could unite with their fellow man in fortitude and strength in hardship.
 Bruce opened the show by telling the crowd “We’re going to build a house!” and with this one he did just that.